 Written by The Business Journal Staff

-The Fresno City Council on Tuesday passed a modified continuing resolution budget that rolls over appropriations through the first quarter of fiscal year 2021.
+Fresno Mayor Lee Brand announced Tuesday a proposal for a continuing resolution budget that would “roll over” appropriations for fiscal 2020 into the first quarter of fiscal 2021.